Bruce Lee Fights Back from the Grave: Regional differences

 The version of the film seen on both the U.K. and U.S. VHS and DVD comes from an American edit of an English dub that was prepared in Hong Kong.

 Although the film was released in South Korea in 1976, it is unknown as to whether or not the film had a release in Chinese theaters.

 The music score for the English-language version contains music lifted from the soundtracks to Rocky and Rollercoaster, two films not released until after the South Korean release date of this film.
 The sound effects on this version are typical of those often found in Hong Kong martial arts films at the time, rather than the sort that were heard in South Korean films.

 The script for the English dub makes repeated references to the Asian characters being Chinese, when the visual evidence indicates that they are Korean.

-The U.S. distributors added the infamous "Bruce Lee" opening sequence.
+The American distributors added the infamous "Bruce Lee" opening sequence.